Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Ensemble Learning, Sample Complexity, and Time Complexity

-We extend the solution approach presented above to capture and incorporate patterns that may exist in the data.
-The extension leverages the ``bigness'' of high-resolution traffic data.
-To this end, we employ a boosting technique in which the ensembles represent past days.
-Boosting has become a standard component of online learning algorithms; it has been established that they improve solution quality, both experimentally and analytically \cite{freund1997decision}.
+Ensemble learning, a.k.a. \emph{adaptive boosting}, is a technique that is used to enhance the performance of a learning task by combining the predictions of an ensemble of ``weak learners''.
+The weak learners can include a variety of algorithms designed to perform the same prediction task.
+The prediction performance of the individual algorithms can be weak (hence the nomenclature ``weak learners'') but the predictions produced by ensemble learning, which are weighted sums of the individual predictions, are \emph{guaranteed} to have lower errors on the training data.
+Our proposed ensemble learning implementation considers data from past days as the ensemble.
+In other words, each of our weak learners solves a matrix completion problem (using Algorithms \ref{A:0} and \ref{A:2}) with training data covering the same time periods but from different days.
+In this way, we can interpret our ensemble learning approach as one that \emph{learns and utilizes day-to-day historical patterns}.

-Our proposed ensemble learning implementation considers past ensembles of training datasets as part of the prediction process.
-Without loss of generality, let $\DD$ be set of indices of past ensembles and each ensemble corresponds to a day in the past with lower indices representing more recent days, in particular, $d=1$ corresponds to the `present'.
-The set $\DD$ is typically chosen to include 4-5 weeks of past data and either week days or week ends are chosen based on whether the present day is a week day or week end.
-Let $\theta(t,d)$ denote that weight associated with time step $t$ in ensemble $d$.
+Without loss of generality, let $\DD$ be set of indices representing the weak learners; each element of $\DD$ corresponds to a day in the past with lower indices representing more recent days, in particular, $d=1$ corresponds to the `present'.
+The set $\DD$ can be chosen to include 4-5 weeks of past data and either week days or week ends are chosen based on whether the present day is a week day or week end.
+Let $\theta(t,d)$ denote the weight associated with time step $t$ in ensemble $d$.
 The joint matrix is now given by

 where $\YY_{d,\tr} \equiv [\mathbf{y}_{d,\tr}(1) \cdots \mathbf{y}_{d,\tr}(T_{\tr})]$ and $\XX_{d,\tr} \equiv [\BB_L\mathbf{x}_{d,\tr}(1) \cdots \BB_L\mathbf{x}_{d,\tr}(T_{\tr})]$ are the output and input matrices, respectively, corresponding to day $d$, $\Phi$ applies the (unknown) mapping function to each of the columns of its argument,